Charly Suarez: Suarez vs. Navarrete

 On March 19, 2025, it was reported that Emanuel Navarrete would make a fourth defense of his WBO title against Suarez, who was ranked first by the WBO.
 The fight was scheduled to take place on May 10, 2025 airing live on ESPN at the Pechanga Arena in San Diego.
 The bout ended in controversy by the eighth round, as Navarrete was unable to continue after suffering a cut over his left eyebrow, which referee Edward Collantes determined to be the result of an accidental clash of heads; as a result, the fight went to the scorecards, which read 78-75, 77-76, and 77-76 in favor of Navarrete.
 However, new footage released sometime after the fight suggested that the cut may have been caused by a punch from Suarez in the sixth round, and if the referee had ruled it as such, then Suarez would have won by TKO.
 Subsequently, team Suarez appealed to the California State Athletic Commission (CSAC).
 On June 2, 2025, the CSAC overturned Navarrete's unanimous technical decision win to a no contest, prompting the WBO to order a rematch.

+Suarez returned to winning ways in his next fight, defeating Manuel Ávila by technical knockout in the first round to claim the vacant WBO International super-featherweight title at the Orange Show Events Center in San Bernardino, California, United States, on July 18, 2026.